Cloud Grid Designer

 Once you are logged in and the designer is opened, a default project is created.
 This project contains a grid of 20 x 20 cells where each cell is square.
 The “Brights” palette is automatically selected and the background filled with red.
 The default project makes it easy to get started editing right away.
 Use this project for practice with the drawing tools.

-This project can be reloaded anytime by selecting the Project à close option or pressing the refresh button in your browser’s toolbar.
+This project can be reloaded anytime by selecting the Project à Close option or pressing the refresh button in your browser’s toolbar.
 The refresh button may clear other areas of the editor, such as the currently loaded image in the Create from Image option.
 Use the Project à close option in this case.

 The following table shows browsers and the operating systems they are supported on: